AllenWLynch/lisa/README.rst

 The minimum you need to run LISA is a list of genes-of-interest, but you can also supply your own epigenetic background.
 For more information, see `Qin et al., 2020 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1934-6>`_.
 This implementation extends the original, running faster, reducing dependencies, and adding useful CLI functions for pipeline integration.

-Model
+The Model
 -----

-The key components of the LISA test are the
+The key components of the LISA test are the:
   1. profile, a distribution of accessibility over regions in the genome, supplied by user or predicted from public data
   2. hits, the regions where a TF is predicted to bind (through ChIP-seq or motif)
   3. region-gene map, maps the influence of a region to nearby genes.